A multi-state mapping approach to surface hopping: Application to exciton energy transfer

 To test the multi-state algorithm introduced in Sec.~III, we have applied it to a Frenkel-exciton model of energy transfer in the Fenna--Matthews--Olson complex.\cite{ishizaki2009FMO} This has become a standard benchmark for nonadiabatic dynamics and it allows a comparison with a variety of other trajectory-based methods.
 The problem is challenging for conventional surface hopping due to the presence of `trivial' crossings with low hopping probabilities, which can require an extremely small time step to converge.\cite{Sindhu2022fmo} Several phase-space methods have been reported to perform well for FMO at high temperatures, including spin mapping,\cite{runeson2020,mannouch2020paperII} MMST mapping,\cite{tao2010FMO,kelly2011fmo,kim2014nH,kim2014scaling, saller2020faraday,coker2016photosynthesis} and the symmetric quasi-classical trajectory method of Cotton and Miller.\cite{cotton2016lightharvest} However, these methods struggle to recover the correct long-time equilibrium populations at low temperatures, and they only avoid unstable inverted potentials because all of the potential-energy surfaces in the model are harmonic with the same frequencies.

 The standard FMO model is comprised of seven sites, but to facilitate a comparison with a previous surface hopping study we have also considered a reduced model with three sites.
 In both cases, the sites are coupled independently to identical harmonic baths.
 The full Hamiltonian and all model parameters are given in Appendix~\ref{app:fmo}.
 The initial condition for our simulations is a pure electronic state in an uncoupled classical Boltzmann bath.
 The initial electronic state can be in the site or the exciton basis and we shall report results for both below.
-We ran 10$^5$ trajectories in each of our simulations, with a time step of 20 a.u. (roughly $\SI{0.5}{fs}$).
-The time step was shortened around hopping events to improve energy conservation as described in Appendix~\ref{app:details}.
+Each simulation was averaged over $10^5$ trajectories for good statistical convergence, although rough results can typically be obtained with $10^3$. \revb{We used a time step of 0.25 fs with the trajectory integrator and hopping protocol described in Appendix~\ref{app:details}}.
 Fully quantum mechanical HEOM benchmark results were computed for comparison using the \texttt{pyrho} open source software.\cite{pyrho}